 Large Amounts

-- Be prepared to explain source
+- Be ready to explain the source of the money

-- Legitimate remittances are fine
+- Legitimate transfers are fine.

 Record Keeping